-Slaves and immigrants built the Fairfax House for pioneer and settler John Marshall in 1839 and 1840.
+Slaves and immigrants built the Fairfax House in Rock Hill, MO for pioneer and settler John Marshall in 1839 and 1840.

 Now, 172 years later, the house is at a new location with a new future role, probably as a museum.